MediaArea/MediaConch/DesignNarrative.md

 - MKV.tag.DATE_DIGITZED IS_BEFORE "2014-01-01"
 - MKV.tag.ISBN MATCHES_REGEX "(?=[-0-9xX ]{13}$)(?:[0-9]+[- ]){3}[0-9]*[xX0-9]$"

 MediaArea proposes that PreForma suppliers collaborate to define a common expression for sets of policy checks via an XML Schema, associated data dictionary, and vocabulary of comparative operators.
 The collaboration would include agreement and definition on the operators ("Greater Than", "Starts With", etc) of the policy checks and attempts to normalize technical metadata between common formats where they have overlapping concepts.
-Each policy checker would produce a vocabulary of technical metadata specific to its format for policies to be checked against as well as inclusion within an API so that the shell can access the possible operators of any enabled conformance checker.
+Each policy checker would produce a vocabulary of technical metadata specific to its format for policies to be checked against as well as inclusion within an API so that the shell can access the possible operators of any enabled implementation checker.

 MediaArea will provide sample sets of policy checks based on interviews with memory institutions and community practice.

 ### Reporter

 MediaArea proposes that PreForma suppliers collaborate to create a common XML Schema to define the expression of PreForma reporting (referred to here as "PreFormaXML").
 The schema should define methods to express technical metadata and relates checks to formats/streams (including components of formats and streams such as frames or attachments).
 The XML Schema should encompass not only information about the files being assessed but also the conditions and context of the particular use (which shell was used, with what policy sets, at what verbosity, etc).
 The XML Schema should be supported by a data dictionary that is also collaboratively written by PreForma suppliers.
-MediaArea anticipates that the implementations and features performed upon the basis of a common XML Schema may vary from supplier to supplier or per conformance checker, but that adherence to a common schema is essential to interoperability and consistent user experience amongst conformance checkers.
+MediaArea anticipates that the implementations and features performed upon the basis of a common XML Schema may vary from supplier to supplier or per implementation checker, but that adherence to a common schema is essential to interoperability and consistent user experience amongst implementation checkers.

-The PreFormaXML schema should accommodate the expression of results from multiple conformance checkers upon a single file.
+The PreFormaXML schema should accommodate the expression of results from multiple implementation checkers upon a single file.
 For instance a Matroska file that contains a JPEG2000 stream, a FFV1 stream, and a LPCM stream should be able to express one XML element about the file with sub-elements about each conformity check to reduce redundancy.

 We can also add a JPEG2000 image as an attachment or a PDF as an attachment.
 Matroska is flexible.